aai-institute/lakefs-spec/CONTRIBUTING.md

 hack/lock-deps.sh lakefs-sdk
 ```

+> [!IMPORTANT]
-⚠️ Since the official development version is Python 3.11, please run the above commands in a virtual environment with Python 3.11.
+> Since the official development version is Python 3.11, please run the above commands in a virtual environment with Python 3.11.

 ## Working on Documentation